 The application form can be downloaded from this page and the interested party must:

-If documents issued by the Sammarinese or Italian authorities are attached, original or certified copies are allowed.
+If any documents issued by the Sammarinese or Italian authorities are attached, original or certified copies are allowed.
 If documents issued by other foreign authorities are attached, please note that the following are considered valid: the certificates or legalized certificates issued by the competent authority of the foreign State, in Italian, or accompanied by translation into Italian, certified before a competent foreign authority and legalized.

 The certifications are valid for six months since the date of issue.